LOS ANGELES (AP) - An artist is making it difficult to believe there's actually a copy of Justin Bieber's latest album for sale in Los Angeles stores.

 When confronted with the faux Bieber, a Best Buy manager who requested not to be identified for this story said he wasn't aware of the swap-out and would pursue the matter with his supervisors.

-Messages left for Best Buy, Wal-Mart and Target representatives, as well as Bieber's spokeswoman, weren't immediately returned Tuesday night.
+Messages left for Best Buy and Target representatives, as well as Bieber's spokeswoman, weren't immediately returned Tuesday night.
 A spokeswoman for Wal-Mart said Wednesday morning there had been no reported occurrences of the CD turning up in area stores.

 Why replace Bieber?

 "The world won't really miss a Justin Bieber record," said Paz.

 Paz, whose full name is Paz Dylan, said he wanted to use so-called "big-box retailers" as his artistic canvas by "droplifting" his music into the hands of consumers.

 "The general idea is that retail stores make it almost impossible for independent musicians to get their music in there," said Paz.
 "I've always believed that retail stores can be the best outlets and ambassadors for independent music.
 They just choose not to be and sell the same recycled (expletive).
 We thought if they're going to lock their doors to independent musicians, we're just going to knock them down and get our music in there."

 Paz, who enlisted fellow artists for the city-wide switcheroo, declined to say how much it cost to produce the mock albums or what he did with the existing Bieber records on store shelves.

 "I think legal repercussions are always a possibility when you do performance pieces," said Paz.
 "Sometimes you have to take risks for your art."